🦀 CrabGlamp Docs

 crabglamp onboard

-This creates a platform LLM key, configures OpenClaw, installs the CrabGlamp platform skill, and starts the gateway.
+Creates a platform LLM key, configures OpenClaw, installs the platform skill, starts the gateway.

-Important: Use crabglamp gateway instead of openclaw gateway start/stop/restart.
-The standard OpenClaw commands expect systemd, which isn’t available in the container.
+Use crabglamp gateway, not openclaw gateway.
+The standard OpenClaw commands expect systemd, which isn’t in the container.
 CrabGlamp’s wrapper manages the process correctly.

 Configuration

-Both are written by crabglamp onboard and crabglamp keys refresh.
-Edit openclaw.json directly if you want to use your own API key or change model settings.
+Both written by crabglamp onboard and crabglamp keys refresh.

 Platform skill

-During onboarding, CrabGlamp installs a platform skill at ~/.openclaw/skills/crabglamp/SKILL.md.
-This gives OpenClaw context about the CrabGlamp environment — available CLI commands, port layout, web hosting, and other platform features.
+During onboarding, CrabGlamp installs a skill at ~/.openclaw/skills/crabglamp/SKILL.md that gives OpenClaw context about the platform — CLI commands, port layout, web hosting, available tools.
+Injected into every OpenClaw session automatically.

 Troubleshooting